Three Plus Two: The cars

 03-45-лдд :- The lads’ car is a GAZ Volga, first generation, “Star” series.
 The car was built between 1959 and 1961.

 18-15-лдг :- The girls' car was a ZAZ-965 “Zaporozhets”, produced in either 1960 or 61.

 Both cars were registered in Leningrad, as denoted by the first two letters (in this case лд) on the plates.

 The music

-A reoccurring song played badly during the film by the boys on their guitar and at the end during the closing sequence is "Let them talk".
+A recurring song played badly during the film by the boys on their guitar and at the end during the closing sequence is "Let them talk", sang by Aida Vedishcheva and Gennady Nilov.
+The arranger of the film's music was Raimonds Pauls.